adamczapla/adamczapla.github.io/_posts/2025-04-23-path-conflict-detection-in-cpp-using-a-trie-based-algorithm.md

 b
 ```

 This is important because the conflict check is based exactly on this structure: **each of these components is handled and stored separately in the trie**.
-This is the only way to reliably detect whether a path already exists or overlaps with another one
+This is the only way to reliably detect whether a path already exists or overlaps with another one.
-.

-In the next section, I will show how these conflicts are detected using concrete path examples.

 ## Conflict Detection Examples